-To further develop the relatively new and highly interdisciplinary field of Service Design, it is important to share, question and continuously improve its practice with a wide range of people and professions.
-Service Design builds on the knowledge and experience from several more established disciplines, such as design, social research, business strategy and change management.
+To further develop the relatively new and highly interdisciplinary field of service design, it is important to share, question and continuously improve its practice with a wide range of people and professions.
+Service design builds on the knowledge and experience from several more established disciplines, such as design, social research, business strategy and change management.
 Through its interdisciplinary and collaborative approach to service improvement and innovation, service design also adds new knowledge and experience on how to add value to both service providers and the people their services are ultimately meant for.

 SDN Netherlands functions as a very open and accessible network.
 By organising various online and offline activities throughout the year, in different locations and with different formats, we offer people from a wide range of different organisations and professional roles opportunities to share and discuss their work, find out about other people’s work, exchange thoughts about challenges and dilemmas, learn more about service design by active experimentation, etc.

-- Geke van Dijk and Marie de Vos, STBY
+- Marie de Vos, TomTom

-- Klaas Jan Wierda, Océ-Technologies
+- Klaas Jan Wierda, Isala

 - Froukje Sleeswijk Visser, TU Delft

-- Esther van der Hoorn, Aegon
+- Esther van der Hoorn, De Friesland